SofaComplianceRobotics/docs-support/docs/Users/SOFARobotics/GUI-user-manual.md

 <div style={{display: "flex"}}>
 <div style={{flex: "1 1 0%"}}>
-Since v25.12, you can also control the TCP target position using the *Move Pad* widget.
+You can also control the TCP target position using the *Move Pad* widget.

 To control the target in a plane,
 - grab the knob and drag it into the pad